letsencrypt/acme-spec/draft-barnes-acme.md

 : The string "dvsni"

 port (required, int):
-: One of the valid ports specified by the server, Base64-encoded
+: One of the valid ports specified by the server

 ~~~~~~~~~~
 {